Lifetime Mortgages Explained

 How to get a lifetime mortgage

-If you’re considering a lifetime mortgage, there are a few initial steps you can take to help the process go as smoothly as possible and make sure you get the best deal.
+If you’re considering a lifetime mortgage, there are a few initial steps you can take to help the process go smoothly and ensure you get the best deal.

 Have a conversation with family members

-Your home is yours to do with as you choose and you certainly don’t owe anyone an inheritance, but it’s always worth having a conversation around big financial decisions like this that could impact others.
-It would come as a shock to your children for example if they found themselves having to sell the family home to pay off a large debt at the same time as grieving your death or managing your move into long term care.
+Your home is yours to do with as you choose, and you certainly don’t owe anyone an inheritance, but it’s always worth having a conversation about big financial decisions like this that could impact others.
+It would come as a shock to your children, for example, if they found themselves having to sell the family home to pay off a large debt at the same time as grieving your death or managing your move into long-term care.

 Explain why you’ve decided to take out a lifetime mortgage and how it will impact both your quality of life now and their inheritance, and make sure everyone has the opportunity to ask questions and offer support.
-It may even be that between you, you identify alternative solutions that are a better fit.
+It may even be that you identify alternative solutions that are a better fit between you.

 How much you could borrow

-You’ll be able to borrow a percentage of the value of your home, normally between 20% and 60% depending primarily on your age.
-Younger borrowers will be able to borrow less, as there is more time for interest to accumulate and grow the debt.
+You’ll be able to borrow a percentage of the value of your home, generally between 20% and 60%, depending primarily on your age.
+Younger borrowers can borrow less, as there is more time for interest to accumulate and grow the debt.
 Older borrowers can usually access larger amounts.

 To see how this could work for yourself, take a look at our calculator here: